 Calculating the obstructed height of an object

 Look at the image above.
-It represents a situation analogical to the one with the ship: you can see a part of the object, but the rest of it is hidden behind the horizon.
-If you want to know the obstructed height, simply enter all necessary values into the Earth curvature calculator.
+It represents a situation analogical to the one with the ship from above: you can see a part of the object, but the rest of it is hidden behind the horizon.
+If you want to know the height of the object that is obstructed, simply enter all the necessary values into the Earth curvature calculator.
 You can also calculate the height manually:

 - Determine the distance between you (the observer) and the lowest point of the object that you can actually see.
 Let's call this value d and assume it is equal to 25 miles.